-Since we've been researching edible orchids in preparation for the Chicago Botanic Garden's upcoming Orchid Show, we devote this month's edition of Smart Gardener to those gardener-chefs who love the link between the horticultural and the culinary.
+We devote this edition of Smart Gardener to those gardener-chefs who love the link between the horticultural and the culinary.

 Of the few orchids that are used as edibles worldwide, one is world-famous and probably already in your kitchen cabinet: Vanilla planifolia.
 One of the 110 species in the orchid genus Vanilla, V. planifolia is a vining orchid that's indigenous to Mexico.
 Its flower, a lovely greenish-white orchid flushed with yellow, produces a fruit/seedpod (technically a capsule) that, when cured and dried, is familiarly called a vanilla bean.

 Vanilla was "discovered" by explorer Hernán Cortés when he encountered the Aztec nation in 1519.
-Montezuma, king of the Aztecs, offered the Spaniard a drink recognizably named xocolatl (pronounce the "x" as "ch").
+When he encountered the Aztec nation, Montezuma, king of the Aztecs, offered the Spaniard a drink recognizably named xocolatl (pronounce the "x" as "ch").

 "So important was this sacred and exclusive beverage, used to combat fatigue much as coffee is today, that as many as 2,000 cups of xocolatl were consumed each day by the royal Aztec court, with Montezuma alone drinking 50 cups per day."